IBM/EEL-agentic-ai-bootcamp/docs/labs/lab0.md

 1. Start by accessing the [IBMid Registration Page].(https://www.ibm.com/account/reg/signup?formid=urx-19776&)
 2. Enter the required information in the fields provided, such as Email address, name, company, and country.

-!!! info "IMPORTANT: Your email address becomes your IBMid, which you will use to access the bootcamp environment!"
+!!! info "**IMPORTANT:** Your email address becomes your IBMid, which you will use to access the bootcamp environment!"

 ![ibmid](../imagesLab7/ibmid.png)